octimot/StoryToolkitAI/FEATURES.md

 **Increased Time Precision** adds more precision to the transcription timestamps, but it increases the processing time.
 For best results, we recommend using the large model with this option enabled.

+**Max.
+Characters per Line** and **Max.
+Words per Line** make the tool split the transcript lines at the specified number of characters or words.
+This is useful if you want to make sure that the transcript lines are not too long, but since there's no AI involved in this process (yet), the tool might split sentences in the weirdest places.
+When both options are set, the Max.
+Characters per Line takes precedence.

 **Time Intervals** allows you to selectively transcribe only a portion of the timeline and Exclude Time Intervals allows you to exclude certain portions of the timelines.
 The recommended format for these two fields is: "0.00 - 0.00".
 For eg., if you want to transcribe the first 10 seconds of the audio and the portion between 30 and 40 seconds,